lukaszmolus/dax.udf/TopBottomDelta/README.md

 *   **MeasureToEvaluate:** - ANYREF EXPR - Type measure that will be evaluated against column reference;
 *   **FormatTypeForDeltaValue:** - STRING VAL - In what format results for delta sholud be displayed eg. "0.0%", "#,##0,.0K", etc.

-ℹ️ You can also chenge the culture of format in the funcrion code.
+ℹ️ You can also change the culture of format in the funcrion code.

 ## Usage example (Contoso 10M Model)